County Durham England United Kingdom

 Bishop Auckland

 Bishop Auckland ( AWK-lənd) is a market town and civil parish at the confluence of the River Wear and the River Gaunless in County Durham, England.
 It is 12 miles (19 km) northwest of Darlington and 12 miles (19 km) southwest of Durham.
 Much of the town's early history surrounds the Bishops of Durham and the establishment of Auckland Castle's predecessor, a hunting lodge, which became the main residence of Durham Bishops.
 This is reflected in the first part of the town's name.
 During the Industrial Revolution, the town grew rapidly as coal mining became its largest industry.
 Decline in the coal mining industry during the late twentieth century has changed the town's largest sector to manufacturing.
 Since 1 April 2009, the town's local authority has been Durham County Council.
 The unitary authority replaced the previous Wear Valley District and Durham County councils.
 The parliamentary constituency of Bishop Auckland is named after the town.
-It is currently held by Dehenna Davison of the Conservative Party.
+It is currently held by Sam Rushworth of the Labour Party.
 The town is twinned with the French town of Ivry-sur-Seine.